by Katharine Marais

 / I take my beat up boots and live on the run.

 It’s free of the trappings of fakeness- of posturing or hiding behind style.
 It has the transparency of someone whose life is publicly visible without being staged, whose private sorrows are laid out for the audience to consume like a smorgasbord.
-At times, this ontological reality feels very dark and unsettling for me.
+At times in the album, this ontological reality feels very dark and unsettling for me.

 Even the music video for Get it Together (C’mon) is very much just like driving around, and in fact, pretending to be driving around, and is very much okay with that.
 I feel that this embrace of transparency and the public projection of his everyday reality is at the essence of Gold Star’s coolness, but the emotional transparency is also what gives the album such a painfully despondent edge.